CHoudrouge4/CHoudrouge4.github.io/about.md

 ![Alt text](/images/me.png){: .callout}

-Hi!
-I am research and teaching assistant at the [American University of Beirut](http://www.aub.edu.lb/).
-My work focuses on Computational Geometry and Graph Theory.
+I am a first year Ph.D. student at Carleton University, within [the Computational Geometry Lab](https://cglab.ca/), I am advised by [Prof. Pat Morin](https://cglab.ca/~morin/) and [Prof. Vida Dujmović](https://cglab.ca/~vida/).

-I graduated recently with a master degree in computer science from [Ecole Polytechnique](https://www.polytechnique.edu/).
-I did my master research internship at [LIP6](https://www.lip6.fr/recherche/team.php?acronyme=RO).
+I graduated with a master degree in computer science from the [Parisian Master of Research in Computer Science](https://wikimpri.dptinfo.ens-cachan.fr/doku.php), I was a student at [Ecole Polytechnique](https://www.polytechnique.edu/) and [Paris-Saclay University](https://www.universite-paris-saclay.fr/).

+ I was very fortunate to be advised by [Prof. Vincent Cohen-Addad](https://www.di.ens.fr/~vcohen/) during  my master research internship at [LIP6](https://www.lip6.fr/recherche/team.php?acronyme=RO).

-Previously, I was a USAID Scholar at the [American University of Beirut](http://www.aub.edu.lb/) where I graduated with a Bachelor of Science in Computer Science and a Minor in Computational Science in 2017.
+During my undergraduate studies, I was a USAID Scholar at the [American University of Beirut](http://www.aub.edu.lb/) where I graduated with a Bachelor of Science in Computer Science and a Minor in Computational Science in 2017.

 My research interests include:
 * Discrete & Computational Geometry